SpireStock

 What is Scheme Leakage in FMCG?

-If you run an FMCG brand and you're still managing trade schemes via Excel sheets and manual calculation, you have scheme leakage.
+If you run an FMCG brand and you are still managing trade schemes via Excel sheets and manual calculation, you have scheme leakage.
 The only question is how much.
-This guide explains the root causes of scheme leakage, real-world examples, and how modern scheme management software eliminates the problem.
+This comprehensive guide explains every type of trade scheme, the root causes and anatomy of scheme fraud, a self-assessment framework to quantify your own leakage, real-world case studies, and how modern scheme management software eliminates the problem.
 Ready to audit your own leakage?
 Book a free scheme audit with our team.

 Why Scheme Leakage Happens